 I began weaving in 2001 during a visit to Santa Fe, New Mexico where I took a class in landscape tapestry taught by Robin Reider, one of the leading weavers in the Southwest.
 With a background in watercolor painting, knitting and needlepoint, I quickly became enthralled with the process of “painting with wool.”
 After a year of experimenting at home, I returned to Santa Fe for a class in Color and Design from internationally acclaimed weaver and teacher, James Koehler.
 Each of the next three years, I returned to spend a week in Koehler’s studio to study color theory, design, wool dying, and tapestry technique.
 Subsequently, I have taken classes taught by Joan Baxter, Anne Jackson, Christine Laffer, Susan Martin Maffei, Jennie Slick, and Mary Walker.

 I have participated in numerous juried and unjuried art exhibitions throughout the United States.
 I became a juried member of the League of New Hampshire Craftsmen in January 2007.
-In addition to displaying my pieces in several of their galleries, I have exhibited at the Annual Craftsmen’s Fair at Mount Sunapee for the past past eight years.
+In addition to displaying my pieces in several of their galleries, I have exhibited at the Annual Craftsmen’s Fair at Mount Sunapee for the past past nine years.
 I will be there again in August 2017.

 I have three Macomber four-harness floor looms, built in York, Maine.
 The largest has a 64 inch width capacity.
 All can be warped to more or less limitless length.
 I also have numerous "table" looms on which I weave small format tapestries.